Transbay Transit Center+ expand detail

 1.5 million square feet / 140,000 square meters

 The new Transit Center will stretch for five blocks along Mission Street, one block south of the city’s Financial District.
-A gently undulating glass wall, floating above the street on angled steel columns, will be visible from afar, creating a graceful, luminous, and welcoming image.
+A gently undulating wall, floating above the street on angled steel columns, will be visible from afar, creating a graceful, luminous, and welcoming image.
 At street level, shops and cafes will draw visitors and energize the surrounding neighborhood, while high above, the trees and flowers of the rooftop park will invite people to visit for longer periods, transforming the Transit Center from a commuter hub to an urban destination.

 Within the Transit Center, the space is open and light-filled.
 Tall, structurally expressive skylights — “Light Columns” — bring sunshine deep into the building, creating a vibrant, inviting atmosphere.
-The largest Light Column forms the central element of the 36-meter tall Grand Hall, Transbay’s primary public space.
+The largest Light Column forms the central element of the 36-meter tall (118-feet tall) Grand Hall, Transbay’s primary public space.
 Reaching from the park, down through the bus deck and Grand Hall, and all the way to the train platforms two stories below grade, this dramatic structure will provide light and long views to all areas of the Transit Center.

 The heart of Transbay’s design is the rooftop park.
 Dense with nature and activities, it will have over a dozen entry points, potentially including bridges to surrounding buildings.
 Active and passive uses are woven into the landscape, including a 1,000-person amphitheater, cafes, and a children’s playground, as well as quiet areas for reading, picnicking or simply taking a break.
 The park will present a wide variety of Bay Area ecologies, from oak trees to a wetland marsh.